dart-lang/site-www/src/tools/diagnostic-messages.md

 _'{0}' can't be used to name both a constructor and a static field in this class._

+_'{0}' can't be used to name both a constructor and a static getter in this class._

 _'{0}' can't be used to name both a constructor and a static method in this class._

+_'{0}' can't be used to name both a constructor and a static setter in this class._

 #### Description